Terms of Business Agreement (TOBA) Commercial Customers

 All information provided by you to Square Mile Broking Ltd will be kept confidential between us and your insurers.
-There may be circumstances where we are required to provide information by law, to comply with a subpoena &/or compelled by law to comply with the Data Protection Act 1998 &/or any ensuing statutory enactments.
+There may be circumstances where we are required to provide information by law, to comply with a subpoena &/or compelled by law to comply with the General Data Protection Regulations &/or any ensuing statutory enactments.
 We have notified the Office of the Information Commissioner of our data processing activities: our registration number is Z1165353.

 Money Laundering / Proceeds of Crime Act

 United Kingdom money laundering regulations require us to obtain evidence of the identity of clients for whom we act at the start of a business relationship.
 For companies, evidence of identity will usually comprise a copy of certificate of incorporation, a list of directors, a list of shareholders and the registered address.

 We are obliged to report to the Serious and Organised Crime Agency (SOCA) any evidence or suspicion of money laundering at the first opportunity and we are prohibited from disclosing such a report.